omegaml/omegaml/docs/source/quickstart/quickstart.rst

     $ docker-compose up -d

 Jupyter Notebook is immediately available at http://localhost:8899 (`omegamlisfun` to login).
-Any notebook you create will automatically be stored in the integrated omega|ml database, making collaboration a breeze.
+Any notebook you create will automatically be stored in the integrated omega|ml database (backed by MongoDB), making collaboration a breeze.
 The REST API is available at http://localhost:5000.

 Already have a Python environment (e.g. Jupyter Notebook)?